kodamaChameleon/webtile-maltego/README.md

 Version: 1.0.0-beta

-Release: TBD
+Release: 27 July, 2023

 ## 💎 About

 Scrape web pages by their URL into Maltego entities.
+This is a noisy🔊 form of reconaissance, VPN recommended if OPSEC is a concern.

 Please use this tool ethically by respecting people's privacy and only collecting intelligence where explicit permission has been granted or otherwise legally qualified to do so.
 We are not responsible for any illegal use.